ehedman/flowSensor/README.md

 ### Test
 It is possible to test this app on a bare Pico W without the extra hats and just browse in to this device home page.
 In such case, disable the RTC define in the water-ctrl.h to get sane date timestamps.

 The first time this app is installed on a fresh Pico W, the pico will enter AP (Access Point) mode and from there it can be configured as a ordinary (STA) wifi node.
 The passord for AP mode is "digiflow" and the GW I.P is 192.168.4.1 to point your browsser to.

-It is also possibe to switch between these modes by using display buttons.
+It is also possibe to switch between these modes by using the display (GPIO) buttons.
 The AP mode is considered a "rescue" mode if the pico is somehow lost in the wifi universe.

+It is possible to simulate a flow sensor by applying a 2.5 Volt square wave to GPIO(5) at a frequency between 1 to 110 Hz.

 To folow the console output, attach a seral to USB dongle to the Picos' No 1 (output)  pin.